Why Didn't They Tell You?

 3. Stop pretending that the only black pharaohs were those of the 25th Dynasty and that the 25th Dynasty started as an invasion of Egypt by Cushites, usually associated with Piankhi’s conquests of the nomarchs (kinglets) scattered throughout Lower Egypt.
 Instead of speculating about black pharaohs, why not ask the question: who were the white pharaohs of Egypt, before the Macedonians (who came about 330 B. C.)?
 There were some.

 4. Stop denying the physical connection between ancient Egyptians and black Africans?
-It is not a fluke that 23andme identified Rameses III and me, an American of African descent, as having a common ancestor that probably lived in north Africa or western Asia.
+It is not a fluke that 23andme identified Rameses III and me, an American of African descent, as having a common ancestor (a man) that probably lived in North Africa or western Asia.
+Rameses and I share the same Sub-Saharan African male chromosome (E1b1a).

 5. Stop denying the southern, African origin of the ancient Egyptians.
 The ancient Egyptians always looked south for help, spiritual and natural, and that’s where help always came from, for several thousand years.